fcm742-01/gitTutorial/README.md

 </div>

-# Introduction<a id="sec-1"></a>
+# Introduction<a id="sec-1" name="sec-1"></a>

-This is the repo for Metropolital Library Council Workshop, May 20 2015, you have to add a directory and upload a picture of your face.
+This is the repo for Advanced Data Structures CSCI-373, sections 01 and 02, Fall 2015, you have to add a directory and upload a picture of your face.

 This is the README file for the repo.
 Everyone is going to create a fork of this repository and create a directory whose name is